SPAN 202 ENLACES Fall 2016 INSTRUCTOR Gustavo Fares

 All assignments and exams in this course are subject to the honor code, and any violations will be reported to the Office of the Associate Dean of Academic Affairs.

 All student work submitted for grading in this course is assumed to be pledged.

 Students should review the Honor Code included in Student Handbook and familiarize themselves with the sections that outline the procedures for the enforcement of the code.

-There will be *NO MAKEUPS of EXAM of WebSAM Exercises*
+*NO MAKEUPS of EXAM or WebSAM Exercises*